Colonoscopy After Colostomy Reversal: Seeking Experiences and Advice

 DexieB

 Hello!
-I will be having a colostomy reversal in a few months and the surgeon mentioned that 2 months after my takedown, I will need a colonoscopy for cancer surveillance.
+I will be having a colostomy reversal in a few months, and the surgeon mentioned that two months after my takedown, I will need a colonoscopy for cancer surveillance.
 I had a cancerous polyp removed in February, and that's what triggered the chain of events that left me with a colostomy.
-Long story short, my colon was perforated by a surgeon during a procedure that was done after my colonoscopy to make sure I didn't have anymore cancer cells (I didn't).
-I got sepsis, had emergency Hartmann's procedure, long hospital stay, and colostomy (they also took 14 lymph nodes during my surgery - all clear of cancer).
+Long story short, my colon was perforated by a surgeon during a procedure that was done after my colonoscopy to make sure I didn't have any more cancer cells (I didn't).
+I got sepsis, had an emergency Hartmann's procedure, a long hospital stay, and a colostomy (they also took 14 lymph nodes during my surgery - all clear of cancer).

 Cplumber

 Yikes.
-That’s a lot!!
-I have no idea on this.
-But Monday is the monthly ostomy meeting in person or zoom someone there might know Or typically their are 1 or even 2 WOC nurses that attend that my be helpful.
-Or this Saturday is St Paul’s meeting same kinda thing except I don’t think they zoom
+That's a lot!
+I have no idea about this.
+But Monday is the monthly ostomy meeting in person or on Zoom.
+Someone there might know, or typically there are one or even two WOC nurses that attend that may be helpful.
+Or, this Saturday is St. Paul's meeting, same kind of thing except I don't think they use Zoom.

 Gray Logo for MeetAnOstoMate